Luigi Cadorna: First World War

 The king appointed the respected General Armando Diaz as Chief of General Staff, with Badoglio named as his second-in-command.
 Cadorna was reassigned as the Italian representative to the Allied Supreme War Council set up in Versailles.

-The restored Italian defensive line was held during the subsequent Battle of the Piave River and later served as a springboard for the Battle of Vittorio Veneto, where the Austro-Hungarian army was finally defeated, after eleven days of resistance, by 51 Italian divisions, 3 British divisions, 2 French divisions, 1 Czechoslovak Division, and 1 U.S. Infantry Regiment.
+The restored Italian defensive line was held during the first and second battles of the Piave, and later served as a springboard for the Battle of Vittorio Veneto, where the Austro-Hungarian army was finally defeated, after eleven days of resistance, by 51 Italian divisions, 3 British divisions, 2 French divisions, 1 Czechoslovak Division, and 1 U.S. Infantry Regiment.
 The Italians and their allies captured 426,000 enemy soldiers.

+Personal reputation

 Post-war

-After the war, the Italian government held an inquiry to investigate the defeat at Caporetto.
-It was published in 1919 and was highly critical of Cadorna, at that time a bitter man busy with writing his own memoirs.
-Cadorna claimed that he had no responsibility for the defeat, despite fleeing to Padua during the battle and abandoning the entire Italian Second Army to its fate.
-Nevertheless, he was made a Field Marshal (Maresciallo d'Italia) in 1924 after Benito Mussolini seized power.
+After the war, the Italian government held an inquiry to investigate the defeat at Caporetto, published in 1919 and highly critical of Cadorna.
+Some even accused him of fleeing to Padua during the battle and of abandoning the entire Italian Second Army to its fate.
+Cadorna wrote his own memoirs in two volumes (La guerra alla fronte italiana) in which he defended his actions and decisions.
+His reputation improved in subsequent years, and he was made a Field Marshal (Maresciallo d'Italia) in 1924, two years after Benito Mussolini had seized power.
 Cadorna died in Bordighera in 1928.

-Personal reputation